ajeethadithya/-Mattermost-Productivity-Chat-Bot/DESIGN.md

 7) **User Database:** This component is essential to the project as it would be set to contain all the data from user channel details, their input commands, each user’s To-Do list and even their reminders.
 Having a database is important to the project as it would maintain information about whether a user ‘Agree/Disagree’ to help/meet with another team member to solve pending issues for the team.
 We plan on using a NoSQL database like MongoDB to utilize the JSON format and to store the above-mentioned information for users and more as implementation progresses.

 In a nutshell, all the above-mentioned components are a part of the server side i.e., our bot itself.
 It interacts with users in Mattermost which can be considered as the client.

+### Constraints and Guidelines

+The project currently assumes that every participating user has previously installed and set up Mattermost.
+The Github OAUTH token required for access to Github accounts for each individual user must be configured for every user (ideally until the user is logged into their GitHub account).
+Each user’s necessary authentication tokens must be set as an environment variable.
+We also assume that every user has a pre-configured Google account to facilitate Google Calendar API creating and scheduling meetings.
+This would also require the user to provide the necessary permissions for the bot to access their respective Google Calendar.
+Taking into account the scope of work planned, the bot can respond to a pre-defined set of commands.
+Also, it is assumed that every user and a bot share one designated channel, implying a user’s respective bot might not be able to communicate with another user’s bot.
+This is because the application essentially runs on the respective user’s machine and not on a server.